Logos - web use

 - Save logos as GIF or equivalent file format.

-- Keep the file size to 4-5KB or less to speed loading.
+- Keep the file size to less than 10KB or less to speed loading.

 - Save logos on a similar background colour to the page.